llmware-ai/llmware/fast_start/README.md

   - Install instructions for "mongo" and "postgres" are provided in docker-compose files in the repository

 **Vector Databases**
-   - For Fast Start, we will use a no-install vector db.
+   - For Fast Start, we will use a no-install vector db (in Examples 2 and 5 specifically).
    - There are 4 no-install options supported, but depending upon your enviroment, you may need to pip3 install the corresponding vector db python sdk, eg.:

      - chromadb:  `pip3 install chromadb`